CHTC/chtc-website-source/_uw-research-computing/bioinformatics-cafe.md

 ## Connect and find resources with the Bioinformatics community

-Welcome to the **Bioinformatics Café**—a monthly, hands‑on meetup for life‑science researchers using CHTC.
+Welcome to the **Bioinformatics Café**—a monthly, hands‑on meetup for life‑science researchers using CHTC resources.
 Come for a short tutorial, stay to co‑work on your analyses with Facilitator support, and meet peers solving similar problems.
 Bring a laptop, a dataset, and your questions.

-> Whether you’re brand new to high‑throughput computing or a seasoned CHTC user, the Café is your place to share knowledge, troubleshoot together, and learn approaches that make your research run more efficiently.
+> Whether you’re brand new to high‑throughput computing or a seasoned CHTC user, the Café is your place to share knowledge, troubleshoot together, and learn best practices for using computing resources for your research.

-The Café blends quick, practical lessons (read mapping, assembly at scale, microbiome workflows) with time to make real progress on your project. **New to CHTC?** You’ll gain step-by-step guidance, introductions to core tools, and a supportive environment to build your skills. **Experienced?** You’ll find opportunities to refine workflows, exchange advanced tips, and contribute your expertise to strengthen the community.
+- **New to CHTC?** Learn about research computing with step-by-step guidance, introductions to core tools, and a supportive environment to build your skills.
+- **Are you an experienced user?** Find opportunities to refine workflows, exchange advanced tips, and contribute your expertise to the community.

 {% endcapture %}
 {% include /components/markdown-container.html %}